Rubus adenotrichos

-Rubus adenotrichos is a Mesoamerican species of brambles in the rose family.
+Rubus adenotrichos is a Mesoamerican species of bramble in the rose family.

+The species forms a shrub up to 6 m tall, with copious hairs and scattered curved prickles.
+The leaves are compound with 3 or 5 leaflets.
+The flowers are white or pink.
+The fruits are red or black.

 It grows in Central America, northwestern South America, and central and southern Mexico, from Michoacán and Veracruz south to Ecuador and Venezuela.

-Rubus adenotrichos is a shrub up to 6 meters tall, with copious hairs and scattered curved prickles.
-Leaves are compound with 3 or 5 leaflets.
-Flowers are white or pink.
-Fruits are red or black.